 RIBA Appointments salary guide - January 2019

 RIBA Appointments is the official job board of the Royal Institute of British Architects (RIBA) and is unique in its ability to support the architecture profession.
-It has unique insight from RIBA’s annual Business Benchmarking Survey of over 3,000 RIBA Chartered Practices.

 Staff salaries have increased, partly contributing towards the higher expenditure figures.
 In most cases salary rises have been ahead of inflation, suggesting practices are working hard to retain staff.
 Pay is also higher for Partners/Directors/Sole Principals, reversing last year’s fall, but the rise in pay is not universal.
 In some practices, specifically those with between 10 and <100 staff, the pay for Partners/Directors/Sole Principals fell compared with last year.